An intellectual autobiography

 My experience at the Center for Inner City Studies transformed my understanding.
 I wondered what white scholars had to say about the Center’s colonial analysis; perhaps some scholars interpreted colonial domination differently, maintaining that it did not in fact promote the underdevelopment of the colonized nor the economic development of the colonizer.
 Over the years, I gradually have learned that white scholars essentially have ignored the colonial insight of black nationalist thought; and that this non-response has led to what I call the “colonial denial,” a limitation that pervades not only European and North American mainstream scholarship but also the public discourses of the major nations of the North.

 Lonergan’s cognitional theory explained my recent intellectual development at the Center for Inner City Studies.
 I had experienced personal encounter, cross-horizon encounter, with black nationalist thought, which was tied to the African-American social movement; and the experience transformed my understanding, leading to a more objective understanding that transcended my social position as a member of white middle-class society, the grandson of Irish and Italian immigrants.
-The experience illustrates that, even though we all have a perspective rooted in the social position into which we are born, we can arrive to a common understanding through a dialogue that takes seriously the understanding of the other.
-Today, as I observe that public discourse in the United States has become increasingly poisoned by post-modernist assumptions and tendencies, I have come to view Lonergan’s understanding of the process of knowing as a Catholic answer to post-modernism.
+The experience illustrates that, even though we all have a perspective rooted in the social position into which we are born, we can arrive to a common understanding through a sustained process of dialogue that takes seriously the understanding of the other.

-In 1978, with my doctoral study at Fordham completed, I continued with my teaching career at Saint Mary’s College (Notre Dame, Ind.), where I undertook a study of Marx.
+In 1978, with my doctoral study completed, I continued with my teaching career at Saint Mary’s College (Notre Dame, Ind.), where I undertook an independent study of Marx, with a particular emphasis on the implications of Marx’s scholarship for epistemological issues.
 I interpreted Marx’s work as an analysis of human history, of the British science of political economy, of German philosophy, and of French idealist socialism; an analysis formulated from the point of view of the emerging working class of Western Europe.
 In my view, Marx had brought study of human societies to a more advanced stage.
 I would later arrive to the understanding that the fragmentation of knowledge of society into distinct academic disciplines since Marx’s time was driven by an interest in containing the influence of Marx’s comprehensive and historical analysis, because of its implications for fundamental social transformation.

-But I was primarily interested in Marx’s work from the perspective of Lonergan’s cognitional theory.
-And I recognized that Marx’s intellectual journey illustrates Lonergan’s cognitional method, in that Marx had personally encountered the working-class movement, and he reformulated his previous understanding (rooted in German philosophy) on the basis of relevant questions discovered.
-My study of Marx led to a book, in which I maintained that Marx’s concept of science, if reformulated in light of Lonergan, provides the foundation for a method of investigation that would enable social analysts to overcome ethnocentrism.
-The key, I maintained, was personal encounter with the anti-neocolonial social movements of the Third World, which have emerged as the most significant social movements of the oppressed since Marx’s time.
+I was primarily interested, however, in Marx’s work from the perspective of Lonergan’s cognitional theory.
+I recognized that Marx’s intellectual journey illustrates Lonergan’s cognitional method, in that Marx had personally encountered the working-class movement, and he reformulated his previous understanding (rooted in German philosophy) on the basis of relevant questions discovered.
+My study of Marx ultimately led to a book, in which I maintained that Marx’s concept of science, if reformulated in light of Lonergan, provides the foundation for a method of investigation that would enable social analysts to overcome ethnocentrism.
+The key, I maintained, was personal encounter with the anti-neocolonial social movements of the Third World, which have emerged as the most significant social movements since Marx’s time.

 In 1984, I relocated to Clemson University, as a result of the fact that my interdisciplinary approach to study and writing had provoked disfavor at Saint Mary’s College.
-At Clemson, I continued to work on my book on Marx.
-At the same time, I was elected by South Carolina Jackson delegates as a Jackson delegate to the 1988 Democratic National Convention, thanks to the call of some elderly black women, whose moral authority could not be denied, for the inclusion of some white delegates.
+While at Clemson, I was elected by South Carolina Jackson delegates as a Jackson delegate to the 1988 Democratic National Convention, thanks to the call of some elderly black women, whose moral authority could not be denied, for the inclusion of some white delegates.
 My subsequent experience as a Jackson delegate led me to view Jackson’s presidential candidacy as a renewal of the Civil Rights Movement.
-It inspired me to further study the movement, which culminated in a book on the African-American Movement, from the Pan-Africanism of the 1920s to the Rainbow Coalition.
+It inspired me to further study the movement, which culminated in a book on the African-American movement, from the Pan-Africanism of the 1920s to the Rainbow Coalition.

-We South Carolina Jackson delegates met regularly following the convention to discuss developing the Rainbow Coalition as a statewide mass organization, but we were unable to put the idea into practice.
+We South Carolina Jackson delegates met regularly following the Democratic National Convention to discuss developing the Rainbow Coalition as a statewide mass organization, but we were unable to put the idea into practice.
 The National Office of the Rainbow Coalition spoke of the need to develop a nationwide mass organization, and I tried to talk to Rev. Jackson about it on his visit to Presbyterian College.
-I ultimately concluded that there was not strong commitment to the development of a permanent mass organization within the Rainbow Coalition.
-This was a limitation with serious consequences, because the Rainbow Coalition was just what the nation needed.
-It envisioned the empowerment of all sectors of the people, including white workers and white small business persons, in defense of the social and economic rights of all; and it advocated a foreign policy of cooperation with the governments and movements of the Third World.
+I ultimately concluded that there was not strong commitment within the Rainbow Coalition to the development of a permanent mass organization.
+This was a limitation with serious consequences, because the Rainbow Coalition was exactly what the nation needed.
+It envisioned the empowerment of all sectors of the people, including white workers and white small businesspersons, in defense of the social and economic rights of all; and it advocated a foreign policy of cooperation with the governments and movements of the Third World.
 The Rainbow Coalition was an advanced reformulation of Dr. King’s Poor People’s Campaign of 1968.

 In 1988, having again encountered objections from the sociology department for my interdisciplinary writing, I relocated from Clemson to Presbyterian College in Clinton, South Carolina.
 I encountered similar problems in the sociology department at Presbyterian, but several senior faculty members from various disciplines came to my defense, and I was granted tenure in 1994.
 Meanwhile, in 1990, I had been invited by the college chaplain, Greg Henley, to participate with him as co-teacher in a Spring Break student experience in Honduras.
 Beginning with that experience, I developed experiential courses in Honduras and Cuba, which became a central component of my teaching until my retirement in 2011.